rwilliams/jrubywiki/CallingJavaFromJRuby.md

 Synchronization in JRuby
 ------------------------

 When interacting with Java APIs from JRuby, it is occasionally necessary to synchronize on an object for thread safety.
-In JRuby, a `synchronize` method is provided on every wrapped Java object to support this functionality.
+In JRuby, a `synchronized` method is provided on every wrapped Java object to support this functionality.
 For example, the following Java code:

 ```java
  synchronized(obj) {